 Consulting or liaison jobs in education allow you to work in the background, rather than in front of students.
-One of the best jobs for teachers who want to share their love of the education process could lie in teacher training and development — working in the preservice student teaching area in a mentoring or tutoring role.
+One of the best alternative jobs for teachers who want to share their love of the education process is in teacher training and development — working in the preservice student teaching area in a mentoring or tutoring role.

 You might also want to consider doing panel training for the teacher transfer and recruitment rounds.
-Alternatively, you might be interested in working with organisations, such as Teach For Australia, who focus on recruiting, training and supporting individuals thinking of becoming a teacher, and who strive towards educational equality and outcomes for all.
+Alternatively, you might be interested in working with organisations, such as Teach For Australia, who focus on recruiting, training and supporting individuals thinking of becoming a teacher.

-Students who have reached the end of compulsory schooling and looking at their options post Year 10 or Year 12, need advice in many areas.
-In a liaison role between secondary school and university or TAFE, you would provide guidance on pre-requisites and other admission requirements, and application writing, or trade and apprenticeship courses or other vocational training programs.
+Students who have reached the end of compulsory schooling and looking at options beyond Year 10 or Year 12, need advice in many areas.
+In a liaison role between secondary school and university or TAFE, you would provide guidance on pre-requisites and other admission requirements, application writing, trade and apprenticeship courses or other vocational training programs.

 Liaison roles are not limited to education and schools.
 Consultancy work is available with institutions or organisations, such as research, tourism or cultural groups, who have direct educational links or an education market.

-There are many roles where your teacher certification will be highly valued, and your associated skills will be put to great use.
+There are many roles where your teacher certification will be in high demand, and your associated skills will be put to great use.
 Your classroom experience will be an asset if not a requirement!

-If you've been teaching in the public system, with the benefit of job security, you may be apprehensive about leaving the public sector.
+If you've been teaching in the public system, with the benefits of full job security and a regular salary, leaving the public sector may constitute a massive life change.
 However, there are other jobs for teachers in the public sector that aren't directly related to teaching.

 Museum or gallery jobs

-To become a teacher in the first place, you obviously have a love of learning — and probably a specific interest.
+To become a teacher in the first place, you obviously love to learn.
 Imagine working in a place where you're surrounded by new information every day.
 A museum or gallery job could be what you're looking for.

 Regardless of your previous role — history, art or science teacher, special education teacher, teaching assistant or substitute teacher — beginning your job hunt by looking at museum and gallery roles could win you a perfect career match.

-So, what if you've really had enough of the traditional school environment and working with students?
-(It happens.)
-There are other jobs for teachers out there.
+You're burnt out and you've had enough of the traditional school environment and working with students.
+What other jobs can teachers do?

 Training and development at a corporate level

-An effective educator, with all their skills, can tailor their teaching to suit the needs of individual students and groups because they understand learning styles and strategies to promote development.
+An effective educator, with all their skills, tailors their teaching to suit the needs of individual students and groups because they understand learning styles and strategies to promote development.

 Learning doesn't stop after compulsory education — even executives in the adult world of business need assistance and guidance to learn.